damien-meere/interactive_frontend_milestone/README.md

 Interactive Frontend Development Milestone Project - Code Institute

 This project website will highlight my capability to employ the various tools illustrated throughout the Interactive frontend development section of the Code Institute programme.
-This project will present a dashboard of mock training data, presenting a visual representation in interactive charts.
+This project will present a dashboard of mock training data, presenting a visual representation of data within interactive charts.
+Ultimately, as will be discussed within the UX + User
+Story section, the goal is to make analysis and processing of training data easier to understand, and more actionable by upper management.

 ### Table of Contents